 Gods of Asgard: a graphic novels interpretation of the Norse myths by Erik A. Evensen

-Mary Pope Osborne is a good writer and these are easy-to-follow retellings of the Norse myths.
+Mary Pope Osborne is a good writer which means these are easy-to-follow retellings of the most popular Norse myths.

 Explore Norse Myths!
 With 25 Great Projects by Anita Yasuda, illustrated by Bran Stone